Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 I think Cruz was right.

-Uh and it was, you know, talking about all this stuff for Cruz's birth and his eligibility and Trump leading the fight on that.
+And it was, you know, talking about all this stuff for Cruz's birth and his eligibility and Trump leading the fight on that.

-And it's what a New York Valley, what do you mean New York value?
+What do you mean New York value?

-Well, we all know what New York values are, and that's you heard him say that last night.
+Well, we all know what New York values are.

 Trump is the best guy.

-I mean, every New York liberal journalist I ever heard of has written today, glowing praising Trump.
+I mean, every New York liberal journalist I ever heard of has written today glowing, praising Trump.

 He got silent.